01 of 10

 03 of 10

-This is a little more complicated than it sounds, since an untrimmed hedge is oversized, and it is difficult to run guide strings without the unruly branches getting in the way.
-The best way to deal with this is by using hand pruners to cut away the offending branches so that the guide strings can assume a straight line from one end of the hedge to another.
-You are essentially cutting channels through the shrubs so that guide strings can stretch out straight and taut and provide an accurate reference guide.
+Setting up guidelines for trimming can be more complicated than it sounds, since an untrimmed hedge is oversized, making it difficult to run guide strings without the unruly branches getting in the way.
+The best way to deal with this is by using hand pruners to cut away the offending branches so that the guide strings can assume a straight line from one end of the hedge to the other.
+You are essentially cutting channels through the shrubs so that guide strings can stretch out straight and taut and provide an accurate reference.

-You can usually get by with four guide strings—two on each side, one at the top and one at the bottom of each side of the hedge.
+You can usually get by with four guide strings—one at the top and one at the bottom of each side of the hedge.
 On very tall hedges, though, a third interim string on each side might be helpful.Continue to 4 of 10 below.

 04 of 10